akeneo/pim-helpcenter/content/md/user-management/manage-your-users.md

 # Duplicate a user

 Sometimes, you may need to duplicate a user instead of creating a new one from scratch, because they share the same settings.
-It is possible to duplicate a user in a few clicks:
+You can do it in a few clicks:
-- either directly in the users grid, by clicking on the duplicate shortcut at the end of each line,
+- either directly in the user grid, by clicking on the duplicate shortcut at the end of each line,
 - or when you are in a user edit form, by using the `...` button, then `Duplicate`.

 Then, a user creation popin opens.